 Choose a suitable data type for the parameter from the list, such as String, Integer, Bool, etc. which must match the data type of the attribute that it filters.
 For example, set the Data Type property to 'String' if you want to apply a filter on a data attribute of type String.

 Choose the type for the parameter, that is, MultiValue, Hidden, or Multiline and select the corresponding checkbox to it.

-Click the Available Values tab in the dialog, if you want the user to choose an item from the list of available values.
+Click the Available Values tab in the dialog, if you want the user to choose from the list of available values.
 Select From Query to populate a list from the data set from which users can select a value.
 Alternatively, you can select Non-queried to enter your own values.
-Or click the Default Values tab to provide default values to use if the user does not select a value.
-This is useful when you are creating a hidden parameter.

 Click OK to save the parameter.
 The new parameter appears in the Dashboard Parameters in the global settings panel.